Azure/prometheus-collector/otelcollector/deploy/eng.ms/docs/Prometheus/PromMDMTutorial5AddPromDataSource.md

 - Set **Name** to what you want your data source to be called.
 Also you can make this the 'default' for the Grafana cluster by enabling the Default toggle By default the Azure Monitor-Prometheus data source is configured to pull metrics from a sample Geneva Metrics (MDM) account.
 > [!Note]
 > Please make sure to use a new name for the data source.
 Reusing previous data source names will result in errors during saving the datasource.
-- Under HTTP section, set **URL** to 'https://az-eus.prod.prometheusmetrics.trafficmanager.net' .
-This is the end point used by Grafana to pull metrics from the MDM tsdb.
+- Under HTTP section, you the  **URL** is set to 'https://az-ncus.prod.prometheusmetrics.trafficmanager.net' .
+This is the an end point used by Grafana to pull metrics from the MDM tsdb.

 - If you are using Azure Managed Grafana Private preview version, you have two options to enable authentication
     - **Managed Identity**: This is the easiest way.